nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Type: `Boolean`
 - Default: `process.env.SENTRY_PUBLISH_RELEASE || false`
-- Enables Sentry releases for better debugging using source maps. (using @sentry/webpack-plugin)
+- Enables Sentry releases for better debugging using source maps. (using [@sentry/webpack-plugin](https://github.com/getsentry/sentry-webpack-plugin))
 - This option requires the organization slug, project name and the sentry authentication token to be provided via [environment variables or a properties file](https://docs.sentry.io/product/cli/configuration/#sentry-cli-working-with-projects).
 So for example when using environment variables you'd set `SENTRY_AUTH_TOKEN`, `SENTRY_ORG` and `SENTRY_PROJECT`.
+- The releases are only published when `publishRelease` is `true` and not running in Nuxt development (`nuxt dev`) mode.
 - See https://docs.sentry.io/workflow/releases for more information

 ### sourceMapStyle